 In partnership with the United Hospital Fund, GNYHA developed the Perinatal Safety Collaborative to help member hospitals

 improve the quality of their obstetrical and perinatal care processes and reduce the incidence of perinatal and maternal injuries using a structured and standardized approach to patient care.
 The Perinatal Safety Collaborative concluded in 2011.
-Find resources on this topic.
+View all Perinatal Safety Collaborative resources.

 Founded in 2009, QORC is an interdisciplinary group dedicated to making a substantial contribution to improving health care quality and patient outcomes.
-Find resources on this topic.
+View all QORC meeting materials.

 RRS, also referred to as medical emergency teams, are designated teams of clinicians who identify patients at risk,

 respond to early signs of acute deterioration, and bring critical care expertise to the bedside before patents decline into a critical state.
 In partnership with the United Hospital Fund, GNYHA developed the RRS Collaborative, which provides participating hospitals with technical resources, implementation experiences, and best practices to effectively initiate and maintain RRS.
-Find resources on this topic.
+View all RRS resources.

 To address the challenges presented by sepsis, GNYHA and the United Hospital Fund launched the STOP (Strengthening